Skip to main content

 Any contraband officers find during the weapons pat-down, such as illegal drugs, can usually be used against you in court, but it will depend on the circumstances.
 For example, if an officer feels a hard container in which a weapon could reasonably be stored, the officer would be permitted to open it to ensure a gun was not inside.
 If drugs were found when the container was opened, they would likely be admissible because a weapon could reasonably have been found in the container.

-The point of a Terry stop is to ensure officer and public safety and to hold evidence discovered while frisking for weapons inadmissible would not deter police misconduct.
+• To hold evidence discovered while frisking for weapons inadmissible would not deter police misconduct

 If an officer is conducting a Terry frisk and feels, based on their training and experience, what they believe to be packaged drugs, for example—and clearly not a weapon—under the Plain Feel doctrine, the seizure would likely be upheld.
-However, the officer must immediately believe that the item is, in fact, drugs or other believed contraband based on its plain feel by the officer.
+But, the officer must immediately believe that the item is, in fact, drugs or other believed contraband based on its plain feel to the officer.
 The officer cannot further manipulate the concealed item but must remove it.

-The officer must be able to articulate the training and experience they have which caused them to immediately, upon a plain feel, know that they likely had discovered packaged drugs.
+The officer must be able to articulate the training and experience they have—which caused them to immediately, upon a plain feel—know that they likely had discovered packaged drugs.

 Specific state criminal procedure laws also limit the scope of a stop-and-frisk.
-According to Florida Statute Section 901.151, an officer can temporarily detain a person in two situations.
-First, they can stop someone to determine their identity if the officer believes they committed a crime.
-Second, the officer can stop and frisk someone they believe has committed or is about to commit a crime.
-This is known as an investigatory stop.
+According to Florida Statute Section 901.151, an officer can temporarily detain a person in two situations:

 One caveat of Florida stop and frisk law is that the officer’s detainment must be limited to the circumstances giving rise to their reasonable suspicion.
 If a member of law enforcement stops a person they suspect of drug dealing, they cannot question them about an unrelated robbery or shooting.